MicrosoftDocs/fabric-docs/docs/admin/organizational-visuals.md

     :::image type="content" source="media/organizational-visuals/add-visual-from-appsource.png" alt-text="Screenshot showing the organizational visuals menu in the Power BI admin settings.
 The add visual option is expanded, and the from app source option is selected.":::

 2. In the **Power BI visuals** window, find the AppSource visual you want to add, and select **Add**.
-After it's uploaded, the visual displays in the organizational visuals list.
+After it uploads, the visual displays in the organizational visuals list.

 ### Add a visual to the visualization pane